NokKbl/SKEresHW/README.md

 # SKE Restaurant

+ A command line interface for a simple food ordering system.

  by Kunyaruk Katebunlu

- A command line interface for a simple food ordering application.